Printable Letters And Numbers For Toddlers

 (This post contains affiliate links.
 Read the full disclosure here.)

+We have several alphabet learning resources that we invested in as my daughter’s interest in her ABCs grew.
 We bought an alphabet book with ABC letters and words to go with each one.
 We have a tub full of wooden alphabet blocks.
 We were also given refrigerator magnets with the letters of the alphabet and a battery operated base that says each letter when it’s plugged into it.
 (I do highly recommend this!
 You can purchase one like it on Amazon here.)

 I never really thought about flashcards for toddlers since there so many other fun resources out there to help toddlers learn their ABC letters and numbers.
 (I know our daughter also learned some of her numbers from Netflix children’s shows like Little Baby Bum!)